 Progress since Resolution 1325

 It is possible to see that women, peace and security agenda has achieved very important accomplishments.
 For instance, there was acceptance at the formal level of the centrality of the gender perspective in the field of conflicts and peacebuilding.
-This allowed making visible the gender impacts that armed conflicts have on women but, besides, to identify other groups that were more vulnerable such as LGTBIQ.
-Moreover, now is better known how women around the globe contribute to the peacebuilding.
+This allowed making visible the gender impacts that armed conflicts have on women but, besides, to identify other groups that were more vulnerable.
+Moreover, now is better known how women around the globe contribute to peacebuilding.

 By way of example, the women, peace and security agenda has been a tool that has allowed to increase ways of participation of women in peace processes, in contexts such as Georgia, Cyprus, Yemen, Syria, among many others.
 In addition to that, the agenda has managed to influence other agendas and international political processes, generating tangible commitments, like in the case of the Arms Trade Treaty, which is a pioneer as an agreement that establishes a connection between the international arms trade and gender violence.

 According to a Global Research (Villellas, 2015), even though the agenda was consolidated in the formal sphere, it seems that the implementation progress is still on “initial attempts”.
 The research mentioned also that there is a lack of political efforts in adopting the resolution.
 For that reason, academics and activists agree on the fact that urges to have more effective commitments, instead of creating more resolutions.

 For instance, Lolwa Reda (Reda, 2018) writes the following in an article entitled “UN Resolution 1325: Significant but lacking”: “It is undeniable that UNSCR 1325 represents a milestone in the fight for women’s fundamental human rights; however, the level of its significance, considering that it lacks enforcement measures, has repeatedly been called into question by academics and practitioners alike”.